Canyon Crest Fire prompts evacuation warning in Fontana

-An evacuation warning was issued in the Riverside County after a vegetation fire broke out in Fontana Thursday afternoon.
+An evacuation warning issued Thursday after a brush fire that grew to more than 200 acres broke out in Riverside County has been lifted.

 FONTANA (UPDATE): #Canyon Crest IC now reporting 10 acres with a moderate rate of spread.
 3rd alarm is arriving on scene with #SBCOFD dozer en route.
 BC140 going into Unified Command with @CALFIRERRU Battalion 4. pic.twitter.com/QjsSjoSGVK— San Bernardino County Fire (@SBCOUNTYFIRE) November 29, 2024